aj-kivimaki/aj-kivimaki/README.md

 # Welcome!

-Hi, I'm Atte Kivimäki.
+Hi, I'm Atte.

 I've been interested in programming ever since I built my first QBasic project as a kid - a quiz about song lyrics.
 However, my music career took priority.

-Now, as an adult career changer, I am currently studying Full Stack Web Development at Business College Helsinki and am on the lookout for an internship position.
+Now, as an adult career changer, I am currently doing an internship as part of my Full Stack Web Development studies at Business College Helsinki.

 ---